Inside the Leeds cafe where adults with disabilities train to work in the food industry

 The cafe hopes to give the trainees both the skills and the practical knowledge of working in hospitality and since operations began in 2017, the cafe has supported more than 60 people to pass their NVQ in food safety.

 Many success stories have followed as trainees move onto paid roles in the food industry.
-It took the cafe 18 months to convince trainee Colleen to come to the cafe, said Angie but has now secured a role as a food and beverage assistant in Hilton Hotel in the city centre.
+It took the cafe 18 months to convince one trainee called Colleen to join but she has now secured a role as a food and beverage assistant in Hilton Hotel in the city centre.

 There is a growing demand for the service and the number of trainees running the cafe will be doubling from April, from four to eight.
 Angie is urging other cafes and food establishments to get involved to help grow the number of disabled people in the workforce and provide them with greater independence.
 Materials for study can be provided by Cafe Leep.